oscar-castaneda-dev/oscar-castaneda-dev/README.md

 ## Hi there 👋

-I am a **Full Stack Developer** focused on creating financial software solutions that help solve economic challenges. 🚀
+I develop financial software with emphasis on visual design. 💸

 ### 🚀 **What I’m currently working on:**
 - Developing an **Expense Tracker App** for personal finance management.